Constitution of Louisiana: Louisiana Constitution of 1898

 The Louisiana Constitution of 1898, was adopted in Convention May 12, 1898.
 Article 197 provided restrictions, directed primarily at black voters.
 An annual poll tax of one dollar was levied (Article 198) on all males, ages twenty-one to sixty to be eligible to vote, with receipt of the two previous years being paid.
 The money to be used in the parish where the tax is levied and collected for education.
 For the first time women tax payers were allowed to vote (Article 199).
 An annual poll tax of one dollar was levied on every male between the ages of twenty-one and sixty to be used for public school maintenance (article 231).
 Parish road districts were created (Article 291) and taxes were authorized to include, an annual road maintenance poll tax of not more than one dollar for each able-bodied male (eighteen to fifty-five years old) authorized, with compulsory road service to be waved on those that paid the tax, and an annual road tax from twenty-five cents to one dollar for each vehicle, including bicycles, was levied.
 The state would support the old soldiers home (Article 302) known as Camp Nichols.
 Loyal, honorably discharged or paroled, indigent Confederate soldiers, referred to as inmates, were provided a pension of eight dollars a month.
 The home housed confederate soldiers into the 1940s.

-The United States Supreme Court had ruled the Civil Rights Act of 1875 as unconstitutional in 1883.
-By the time of the convention the groundwork was laid for decades of segregation.
-On September 18, 1895, Booker T. Washington, an accommodationist, had given the Atlanta Exposition Speech, at the Cotton States and International Exposition.
-He was revered by followers and had critics such as William Monroe Trotter and W. E. B. Du Bois.
-An agreement was reached between black and white leaders that blacks would submit to white political rule in exchange for a guarantee of receiving basic education and due process in law.
-By 1890, Jim Crow Laws replaced black codes with a separate but equal status for black people.
-The United States Supreme Court Decision of Plessy v.
-Ferguson in 1896, stemming from the arrest of Homer Plessy in 1892, upheld racial segregation.
-Article 248 provided for free public separate schools, for "white and colored" races.